Krrish: Plot

-Krishna Mehra, a five-year-old orphaned son of the deceased couple, scientist Dr. Rohit Mehra and Nisha Mehra, lives in the small town of Kasauli with his grandmother Sonia.
-Krishna undergoes an IQ test by his school principal who suspects that Krishna has inherited Rohit's superhuman abilities gifted to him by Jadoo due to Krishna answering all the questions flawlessly.
-Shocked at learning this, Sonia takes the child to a remote mountain village in Himachal Pradesh to conceal about his identity after losing Rohit and Nisha and self tutors him for his basic education.
-As he grows up, his physical abilities develop more leading to his isolation and constant scoldings by Sonia for his mischieves occurring due to him growing up with nature.
+Krishna Mehra, the orphaned son of the deceased couple, Dr. Rohit and Nisha, lives in the small town of Kasauli with his grandmother Sonia.
+His school principal suspects that Krishna has inherited Rohit's superhuman abilities.
+Shocked at this, Sonia takes the child to a remote mountain village in Himachal Pradesh to conceal his identity.

-Two decades later, Krishna, now a village youngster, meets vacationing girls Priya and Honey, who are camping with their group near his home via his tourist guide friend Bahadur.
-After Krishna saves Priya from a hang glider accident, initially he and Bahadur play a prank with her group about him being a ghost, Kalicharan, but end it when the group plan to return early, having falling to the prank.
-Eventually Krishna and Priya become friends and grow close just before the girls depart for their home in Singapore.
-Before leaving, the girls had first-hand experience of some of the special abilities that he exhibits, like talking to animals and his strength.
-After returning, they are fired by their boss for taking a non-permitted extended vacation.
+Two decades later, Krishna, now a village youngster, meets vacationing girls Priya and Honey, who are camping with their group near his home.
+After Krishna saves Priya from a hang glider accident, they become friends and grow close.
+Before leaving, the girls had seen some of his special abilities.
+After returning to Singapore, they are fired by their boss for taking an extended vacation.

 In an attempt to keep their jobs, Honey suggests inviting Krishna to Singapore and making a television program about him.
-Priya, initially reluctant to use his naive nature and his feelings for her eventually tricks him to arrive in Singapore.
-However, Sonia protests this leading Krishna who is unaware of his family's past questioning the reason behind her strictness.
-Thus she states that the people there will only exploit his abilities and innocence and reveals about the story of his father Rohit and his adventures with Jadoo and it's aftermaths of Rohit becoming renowned scientist, marrying Nisha and getting invitation by Dr. Siddhant Arya to help create a futuristic computer in order for prevention against calamities.
-On the night of Krishna's birth, Rohit contacted to inform that his superpowers were being misused and he is returning back but failed and reportedly died in a laboratory accident, but his corpse was never recovered.
-Nisha dies shortly after as she was unable to bear the shock of Rohit's death.
-After learning this, Krishna feels guilty for never understanding Sonia's fears and promises her that he will never reveal his powers and she permits him to go to Singapore, aware of his feelings towards Priya.
+However, Sonia protests this, leading Krishna to question the reason behind her strictness.
+She states that the people there will only exploit his abilities and reveals the story of his father Rohit and his adventures with Jadoo.
+Rohit became a renowned scientist, married Nisha and worked with Dr. Siddhant Arya to create a supercomputer that predicted calamities.
+On the night of Krishna's birth, Rohit contacted them to inform that he was quitting the project and returning, but then reportedly died in a laboratory accident.
+Nisha died shortly after.
+Krishna promises her that he will never reveal his powers and she permits him to go to Singapore, aware of his feelings towards Priya.